 Basic types of bonuses

-- Deposit bonus - You get a bonus credit according to your deposit amount.
+- Deposit bonus - You get a bonus credit according to the amount you have deposited.
 Most commonly you get 50%, or 100% of your deposit, and sometimes even 200% or 300% or more.
 The maximum bonus amount is usually limited.
-Deposit bonuses are promoted by offering deals like “150% bonus up to €150”.
-But watch out for other bonus requirements, especially wagering requirements and maximum withdrawal limits, which are both very important.
+Deposit bonuses are promoted by offering deals like "150% bonus up to €150".
+However, watch out for other bonus conditions, especially wagering requirements and maximum withdrawal limits, which are both very important.